InsertKoinIO/koin/koin-projects/docs/reference/koin-android/viewmodel.md

 ## ViewModel and State Bundle

-in `koin-androidx-viewmodel:2.1.0-alpha-3` we reviewed a cleaner way to deal with state bundle for your `ViewModel`.
+in `koin-androidx-viewmodel:2.1.0-alpha-10` we reviewed a cleaner way to deal with state bundle for your `ViewModel`.

-Just pass a `Bundle` object as init state for your `ViewModel` as injection param:

-Add a new property typed `SavedStateHandle` in your constructor:
+Add a new property typed `SavedStateHandle` to your constructor:

 ```kotlin
 class MyStateVM(val handle: SavedStateHandle, val myService : MyService) : ViewModel()